WindRiver-Labs/wrlinux/scripts/gen-image/doc/target_bcm-2xxx-rpi4.README.md

 ## How to install/boot binary image
 ### On Board
-Under Linux, insert a USB flash drive.
-Assuming the USB flash drive takes device /dev/sdf, use dd to copy the image to it.
-Before the image can be burned onto a USB drive, it should be un-mounted.
-Some Linux distros may automatically mount a USB drive when it is plugged in.
-Using USB device /dev/sdf as an example, find all mounted partitions:
+Under Linux, insert a micro SD card to a USB SD Card Reader.
+Assuming the USB SD Card Reader takes device /dev/sdf, use dd to copy the image to it.
+Before the image can be burned onto a micro SD card, it should be un-mounted.
+Some Linux distros may automatically mount when it is plugged in.
+Using device /dev/sdf as an example, find all mounted partitions:

     $ mount | grep sdf